About

 The Sirens and Other Mysteries EP was released in 2013, and is a slow burning collection of intensely personal tracks.
-Predominantly led by Helen’s piano and vocals, it also sees her reunite with producer Andy Baker, who has delivered a very slick result.
-Opener “Without You” showcases a more soul-influenced style than Helen’s previous recordings, featuring some subtle guitar work from Baker that recalls Sade.
+Predominantly led by Helen’s piano and vocals, it also sees her reunite with producer Andy Baker.
+The opener “Without You” showcases a more soul-influenced style than Helen’s previous recordings, featuring some subtle guitar work from Baker that recalls Sade.

 The charity RESTORED exhibited Helen’s painting Walking Into The Light as part of their seminar on International Day Against Violence Against Women (25 November 2021).
 This was part of the United Nations’ Global 16 Days Campaign which takes each year led by the Center for Women’s Global Leadership (CWGL).

-Helen is also a trustee for Jazz Community Church in Birmingham.
+Helen is a mentor for Sputnik Network of Artists and also was a trustee for Jazz Community Church in Birmingham.

 Listen to Helen’s music.